 Blue Hill - Bladen is a very small town located in the state of Nebraska.
-With a population of 1,671 people and just one neighborhood, Blue Hill - Bladen is the 135th largest community in Nebraska.
-Blue Hill - Bladen has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,679 people and just one neighborhood, Blue Hill - Bladen is the 135th largest community in Nebraska.
+Much of the housing stock in Blue Hill - Bladen was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns, Blue Hill - Bladen isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Blue Hill - Bladen are a mix of both white- and blue-collar jobs.
-Overall, Blue Hill - Bladen is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Blue Hill - Bladen who work in management occupations (14.95%), office and administrative support (10.33%), and healthcare (9.34%).
+Blue Hill - Bladen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Blue Hill - Bladen is a town of professionals, managers, and transportation and shipping workers.
+There are especially a lot of people living in Blue Hill - Bladen who work in management occupations (14.79%), healthcare (9.71%), and teaching (9.37%).

 Because of many things, Blue Hill - Bladen is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Blue Hill - Bladen really has some of the features that families look for when choosing a good community to raise children.
 Is Blue Hill - Bladen perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.